awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-browser-script.md

             i++;
             //
             // Display the details for the transcription on the UI.
-            // 'displayTranscriptionDetails()' is in 'helper.ts'.
+            // 'displayTranscriptionDetails()' is in 'helper.js'.
             displayTranscriptionDetails(
               i,
               outputJSONTime,